- What’s in your Amber iX app?

 1. Go to your Amber iX home page (click on the lower-left Home icon)

-2. Click on the Enable Auto Backup button:
+2. Click on the Backup Now button:

 Your backup status is displayed under the Camera Roll heading.

 Click on “>” to the right of the Camera Roll heading and look for the “cloud” icon overlaid at the upper right corner of the photo thumbnail.
-Any images without the “cloud” icon means it has not yet been backed up.
+Any images without the “cloud” icon mean it has not yet been backed up.

 Tip: You can also select a photo here to send to other apps on your phone.